anndrox/brew-web/README.md

 🔄 Updating the Database (for existing installs)
 If you are upgrading from a previous version and need to apply database schema changes:

-bash: docker exec -it brew-web /bin/sh
+<pre>bash: docker exec -it brew-web /bin/sh
 bash: export FLASK_APP=app
 bash: export FLASK_ENV=development
 bash: flask db migrate -m "Upgrade version"
 bash: flask db upgrade
-bash: exit
+bash: exit</pre>
 (or CTRL+D and then exit)
-bash: docker compose down
+<pre>bash:: docker compose down
-bash: docker compose up -d --build
+bash:: docker compose up -d --build</pre>

 👥 User Roles & Permissions
 Brew-Web supports role-based access control to manage what users can see and do: